-Students will reference the following templates and forms to aid in completion of their APEx.
+A student will reference the following templates and forms to aid in completion of their APEx.
 All submissions must be typed (not handwritten).
 It is recommended the student review all templates and forms so they are aware of how their final submissions will be evaluated.

 - Appendix A: APEx Proposal Form: This template is to be used by the student to develop an APEx proposal with guidance from the student's Faculty Advisor.
-The form is requested from the APEx Coordinator by email and the APEx Coordinator will create a personal APEx e-portfolio with the students forms/ templates via Outlook One Drive. - Appendix B: Preceptor Evaluation Form: This form is to be completed by the APEx Preceptor and uploaded via One Drive to the student's personal APEx e-portfolio complete with the Preceptor's signature.
-The APEx Coordinator will send the link to this evaluation to the student to send to their Preceptor towards the end of the student's APEx. - Appendix C: Student Competency Assessment Form: This form is to be completed and signed by the student and at the end of the APEx.
-The APEx Coordinator will send the link to this evaluation to the student towards the end of the student's APEx. - Appendix D: Faculty Advisor Competency Assessment Form: This form is to be completed and signed by the student's Faculty Advisor and at the end of the APEx.
-The APEx Coordinator will send the link to this evaluation to the Faculty Advisor once the student has submitted their two deliverables. - Appendix E: Applied Practice Experience Activity Log/Journal: This template is to be used by the student to track their APEx activity dates and hours, as well as details about their APEx accomplishments and reflections.
-The APEx Activity/Journal log should be updated weekly.
-Final APEx Activity Log/Journals will be submitted to the student's APEx e-portfolio with the Student Competency Assessment Form at the end of the student's APEx.
-This document can be found in the APEx e-portfolio.
+The form is requested from the APEx Coordinator by email and the APEx Coordinator will create a personal APEx e-portfolio with the students forms/templates via Outlook One Drive. - Appendix B: Preceptor Evaluation Form: This form is to be completed by the APEx preceptor and uploaded via One Drive to the student's personal APEx e-portfolio complete with the preceptor's signature. - Appendix C: Student & Faculty Competency Assessment Form: This form is to be completed and signed by the student and faculty advisor at the end of the APEx. - Appendix D: Applied Practice Experience Activity/Journal Log: This template is to be used by the student to track their APEx activity dates and hours, as well as details about their APEx accomplishments and reflections.
+The APEx Activity/Journal log is updated weekly.
+Final APEx Activity/Journal Logs will be submitted to the student's APEx e-portfolio with the Student and Faculty Competency Assessment Form at the end of the student's APEx.